fdwulftange/fdwulftange/README.md

 - 👋 Hi, I’m Francisco Munguia Wulftange and I am a physics student at the University of San Diego.
 - I am learning python and would love to learn more coding languages in the future.
 -
 - 👀 I’m interested in particle physics, quantum mechanics and nuclear fusion.
-I would love to work at a nuclear fusion reactor orin the particle astrophysics field.
+I would love to work at a nuclear fusion reactor or in the particle astrophysics field.
 -
 - 🌱 I’m currently learning neutrino physics, specifically studying an outside the standard model called the sterile neutrino,
 -    which is a dark matter candidate.